French farmers prepare tough welcome for Macron at farm show

 French farmers had earlier this month largely suspended protests that included blocking highways and dumping manure in front of public buildings after Prime Minister Gabriel Attal promised new measures worth 400 million euros ($432.56 million).

-But protests resumed this week to put pressure on the government to help them more and deliver on promises, ahead of the Paris farm show, a major event in France, which attracts around 600,000 visitors over nine days.
+But protests resumed this week to put pressure on the government to deliver on promises, ahead of the Paris farm show, a major event in France, which attracts around 600,000 visitors over nine days.

 "Some farmers will try to stop the president (Macron) from entering the trade fair.
 And if he does get in, they will disturb his walkabout," Jean Lefevre, who is a member of FNSEA, France's largest farming union, told Reuters.